Gowthamvarma18/DA-Project/README.md

+\---

-The goal of this project is to create a simple examination system using Python while gaining practical experience with OOP, file handling, exception handling, data structures, and modular programming.
+The goal of this project is to create a simple examination system using Python while gaining practical experience with Object-Oriented Programming, file handling, exception handling, data structures, and modular programming.